V-Partners/cocokind-sale-manager/SETUP.md

 ## What This Does

-This Shopify Function **blocks checkout** when:
+This Checkout UI Extension **automatically removes sale items** when:
 1. The sale has ended (shop metafield `sitewide.sale_active` is NOT `"true"`)
 2. Customer has items in cart with the `sitewide_discount` line item property

-When both conditions are met, customers see an error message and **must manually remove the sale items** before checkout.
+When both conditions are met, items are automatically removed and customers see a banner notification.

 ## Setup Steps